Retatrutide 5mg

 Dosing Schedule

-Clinical trials use a gradual dose-escalation strategy to improve tolerability and minimize side effects.
+A gradual dose-escalation strategy is used to improve tolerability and minimize side effects.
+Dosing should always be individualized.

 Starting Dose: 1 mg once weekly (to assess individual tolerance)

-Maintenance Range: Typically 4–8 mg once weekly, guided by healthcare provider
+Maintenance Range: 1-2 mg once weekly, guided by healthcare provider

 Potential Side Effects